iankressin/line-api/README.md

 # Line API
- This API is a queue modeling and its main goal is to provide a way to already existing POS systems to quickly implement a virtual line for it's clients.
+ This API is a queue modeling and its main goal is to provide a way to already existing systems to quickly implement a virtual line for it's clients.
 ## Endpoints

  - /user